-When a student is ill and will not be present at school, a parent must contact the Health Coordinator by phone at 847-486-7712 by 8:30 a.m. on EACH day of the absence.
+When a student is ill and will not be present at school, a parent must call the attendance line at 847-486-7712 by 8:30 a.m. on EACH day of the absence(Or give a range of dates the student will be absent).
 The student’s parents should leave the student’s name, team, and reason for absence.
-If a parent notifies the student’s teachers about an upcoming absence, the parent must also notify the health office with the same information.
+Please also be sure to spell the student's first and last name.
+Please speak slowly and clearly to make sure that absences can be recorded accurately.
+If a parent notifies the student’s teachers about an upcoming absence, the parent must also call the attendance line with the same information.

 Pupil appointments (medical, dental, etc.) and family vacations should be scheduled when school is not in session.
-Should this be unavoidable and you need to pick-up or drop-off your child during the school day, please notify the Health Coordinator as soon as possible.
+Should this be unavoidable please call the attendance line with the above information as soon as possible.

 For a week or more absence: a request must be submitted at least a week before the homework is needed.
 Parents should be aware that not all schoolwork may be made up independently; students may need to meet with teachers before or after school for additional “catch-up,” to take missed tests/quizzes, or to do project work.